svenkubiak/mangooio/docs/persistence.md

 # Persistence

 mangoo I/O includes a thin integration layer over the [MongoDB Java Sync Driver](https://www.mongodb.com/docs/drivers/java/sync/current/quick-start/).
-You work with POJOs and BSON queries directly—there is no ORM query language and no Morphia (removed in 8.0).
+You work with POJOs and BSON queries directly, there is no ORM query language on top and no Morphia (it was removed in 8.0).

-At startup the framework scans for classes annotated with `@Collection`, registers collection names, and optionally creates indexes from `@Indexed` fields.
-Inject `Datastore` (or `DatastoreProvider` for multiple databases) and use familiar driver patterns: `save`, `find`, `findAll`, and `query()` for fluent access.
+At startup, the framework scans for classes annotated with `@Collection`, registers their collection names, and optionally creates indexes from `@Indexed` fields.
+Inject `Datastore` (or `DatastoreProvider` when you need multiple databases) and use familiar driver patterns: `save`, `find`, `findAll`, and `query()` for fluent, driver-level access.

-For local development the archetype can start **embedded MongoDB 7.0** when `persistence.mongo.embedded` is `true`.
-Turn that off in production and point `host` / `port` at your cluster.
-Passwords belong in the [vault](secrets.md) or environment, not in source control.
+For local development, the archetype can start **embedded MongoDB 7.0** when `persistence.mongo.embedded` is `true`, so you get a working database with zero setup.
+Turn that off in production and point `host` / `port` at your actual cluster instead.
+Passwords belong in the [vault](secrets.md) or the environment, never in source control.

 ## Configuration